Kietpawpan/carbon/README.md

 ## Hypotheses
 1. Plastic cups are 12 g each.
 2. 7.8% of all the plastic cups are subject to open burning.
-3. Emission factor (open burning) of plastic products is 3.54 kgCo2eq/kg (Kittithammavong et al., 2023)
+3. Emission factor (open burning) of plastic products is 3.54 kgCo2eq/kg[^1]
-4. Carbon sequestration is taken from TGO (2559)
+4. Carbon sequestration depends on tree species and land suitability[^2]

 __References__